cestabrooks/Shopify-Image-Repository/README.md

 python main.py
 ```

 If the above command fails, your computer may be defaulting to Python 2 (which is automatically installed with OS X) as opposed to Python 3.
-Therefore, try again with this one instead.
+To avoid this, enter the command below instead:
 ```bash
 python3 main.py
 ```